cloobTech/alx-low_level_programming/0x08-recursion/README.md

 Write a function that returns 1 if the input integer is a prime number, otherwise return 0.

 Prototype: int is_prime_number(int n);

+### 100-is_palindrome.c
+Write a function that returns 1 if a string is a palindrome and 0 if not.

+Prototype: int is_palindrome(char *s);
+An empty string is a palindrome

+### 101-wildcmp.c
+Write a function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.

+Prototype: int wildcmp(char *s1, char *s2);
+s2 can contain the special character *.
+The special char * can replace any string (including an empty string)